QuickFastly/NR-wiki/docs/Nova-Regna/World/Map/Alastor/Alastor.md

 ## Geography

 Alastor encompasses an archipelago primarily comprised of three large islands, each with their own very distinct topography and climate.
-The eastern island, [Panacea](Panacea), is home to a dense, thriving temperate rainforest, and is a sanctuary for many endangered species of fauna.
-The central island, [Alexandria](Alexandria), is a fairly unexceptional temperate seasonal forest region.
-The western island, [Electra](Electra), is home to cold desert with almost no natural plant or animal life to be found.
-The extraordinary states of the eastern and western islands is known to be caused by [mystic matter](../../Concepts/Mystic%20Matter) density, but exactly how or why this happened remains a mystery.
+The eastern island, [[Panacea]], is home to a dense, thriving temperate rainforest, and is a sanctuary for many endangered species of fauna.
+The central island, [[Alexandria]], is a fairly unexceptional temperate seasonal forest region.
+The western island, [[Electra]], is home to cold desert with almost no natural plant or animal life to be found.
+The extraordinary states of the eastern and western islands is known to be caused by [[../../Concepts/Mystic Matter|mystic matter]] density, but exactly how or why this happened remains a mystery.

 ## Government & Politics